sandeepannandi/sandeepannandi/README.md

 # Hello, I'm Sandeepan Nandi 👋

 ## About Me
 I'm a Software developer and AI engineer with a passion for creating systems that solve real-world problems.
 I enjoy working on math problems, software engineering and building applications that scale.
-Currently I'm an IOS Engineer at Lumination AI, an edtect platform. previously I also worked at Oulier AI as a frontend engineer
+Currently I'm an App Developer at BRXLabs and an iOS Engineer at Lumination AI, an edtect platform. previously I also worked at Oulier AI as a frontend engineer

 ## Current Focus
 - Developing my first AI Saas : Clix which is a thumbnail generator